 - 1. A record management system that retains documents for a period of five years from the date an application is submitted.
 Agencies may retain records, locally, in an electronic format to reduce storage space needs (see Appendix A).
 The Division maintains the record retention of any documents that are uploaded to the HE+ System.
 If forms are required to be retained longer than five years, as outlined in the manual, the agency must retain those particular forms in accordance with the WHEAP Manual. - 2.
 Files on all applicants including, the entire completed (if applicable), signed and certified application form(s) DOA-9549. - a.
 If the application is completed interactively, only the applicant signature form must be in the retained as a document upload. - 3.
 Any documents used to verify income (paystubs, wage print-outs, Self-Generated Income Report Form, tax forms and/or schedules, etc.).
 SSNs on the tax records shall be redacted by crossing out all but the last four digits of the SSNs on all forms and schedules provided.
-Bank routing information and tax preparer ID shall also be redacted.
-This shall be done prior to uploading these documents to the HE+ System. - 4.
-When applicable, retain Authorized Representation and/or Power of Attorney (POA) documentation as a document upload. - All records associated with the requirements set forth in the HE+ Furnace Program Manual. - 6.
-The agency may retain additional records beyond the minimum established and shall be handled within the specified requirements of Appendix A, "Agency Guidelines for Handling Sensitive Data." - 7.
+Bank routing information and tax preparer ID shall also be redacted. - 4.
+When applicable, retain Authorized Representation and/or Power of Attorney (POA) documentation as a document upload. - 5.
+All records associated with the requirements set forth in the HE+ Program Services Manual. - The agency may retain additional records beyond the minimum established and shall be handled within the specified requirements of Appendix A, "Agency Guidelines for Handling Sensitive Data." - 7.
 Conflict of Interest/Non-Disclosure Agreement Forms for WHEAP staff without HE+ System Access (see Section 8.5.1.1). - 8.
 All signed and completed WHEAP Affidavits of Lost, Destroyed or Stolen Benefits forms as a document upload to the associated application "Other WHEAP Documents" repository in the HE+ System.